Iterated Block Particle Filter for High-dimensional Parameter Learning: Beating the Curse of Dimensionality: Main results

-Since the same set of data $Y_1,\ldots,Y_N$ is used in any one of the $M$ iterations and the upper bound in Theorem \ref{thm:main_theorem} is uniform on data, given the result of the $m$-th iteration for $m\in [M]$ is simply the initial value of the $(m+1)$-th iteration according to the design of IBPF in Algorithm \ref{Algorithm_IBPF}, we can see that all $M$ iterations together can be represented as a filtering problem for this extended graphical POMP model on $M$ replications of the data as follows:
+The IBPF algorithm generalizes the data cloning method \citep{lele2007data,lele2010estimability}, which is based on the observation that iterating a Bayes map converges to a point mass at the maximum likelihood estimate.
+Combining such iterations with perturbations of model parameters improves the numerical stability of data cloning and provides a foundation for stable algorithms \citep{ionides2015inference}.
+To be specific, the same set of data $Y_1,\ldots,Y_N$ is used in any one of the $M$ iterations of the IBPF algorithm, given the result of the $m$-th iteration for $m\in 1{:}(M-1)$ is simply the initial value of the $(m+1)$-th iteration, we can see that all $M$ iterations together can be represented as a filtering problem on $M$ replications of the data as follows: